 Master model merging techniques, from simple weight averaging and Task Arithmetic to TIES-Merging and DARE, including practical guidance on using mergekit for combining specialized models.

-Master Constitutional AI's self-improvement loop and automated red teaming strategies for scalable model alignment.
+Understand how Constitutional AI replaces human feedback with AI self-supervision, and explore automated red teaming strategies for scalable model alignment.

 Master the RLHF pipeline and DPO.
 Understand reward modeling, PPO mechanics, and the trade-offs between iterative reinforcement learning and direct preference optimization.